SQL Server Performance Tuning

 This article outlines several good rules and best practices to apply when creating and modifying indexes for your database.

-The SQL Server engine uses an index, as a reader uses a book index.
+The SQL Server Engine uses an index, as a reader uses a book index.
 Without it, the reader needs to look at every page in a book to find a word.

 Indexes are the method by which SQL Server sorts and organizes the rows in tables.
 It allows you to quickly narrow in on the rows to satisfy the query and avoid scanning every row in the table.